 A Lowcountry treasure and a beautiful example of nature at her finest, this giant bird stands up to 39 inches high and is an illustrious predator.

-The Great Blue Heron is one of the largest birds in the heron species, with a range encompassing all of North America and some of Central and South America.
+Their range encompasses all of North America and some of Central and South America.
 They mate and nest from December through March, so this time of year is the perfect opportunity to see one.

 Their diet consists mostly of fish.
 However, they have been seen eating eels, snakes and frogs as well.
 They are indigenous to the area and live within its boundaries year-round.

 Great Blue Herons are an integral part of the Lowcountry’s ecosystem and exciting for families and guests to witness while visiting the area.
 Many other birds share the preserve with Great Blue Herons, including Egrets, Storks, Night Herons, Green Herons, Ospreys, Bald Eagles and more.
 However, the sighting of one of this species is sure to be an unforgettable encounter for all who experience it.

 H2O Sports on Hilton Head Island is a great place to spark curiosity and inspire learning in all ages.
 They offer eco-adventure tours and live alligator exhibits.
 To make reservations for the Alligator and Wildlife Tour, please call (877) 290-4386.
 For information, visit H2OSports.com.